"

 5.7 Influence of the Internet on the Magazine Industry

 Just like their newspaper cousins, magazines have felt the impact and influence of the Internet.
-With so much information available online, advertisers and readers have turned to the Internet, causing declines in both revenue and readership.
-These changes have forced magazines to adapt to an increasingly online market.
+With so much information available online, advertisers and readers have increasingly turned to the Internet, resulting in declines in both revenue and readership.
+However, these changes have not spelled the end for print magazines.
+Instead, they have forced magazines to adapt to an increasingly online market, demonstrating their resilience and ability to evolve.

 Online-Only Magazines

 In 1995, Salon launched the first major online-only magazine.
 The award-winning news and entertainment website boasts that it “combines original investigative stories, breaking news, provocative personal essays, and highly respected criticism along with popular staff-written blogs about politics, technology, and culture (Salon).”
-Like many print magazines, the site divides content into sections including entertainment, books, comics, life, news and politics, and technology and business.
-With an average of 5.8 million monthly unique visitors, this online magazine demonstrates the potential successes of Internet-based publications (Salon).
+This unique blend of content, made possible by the digital format, sets online-only magazines apart from their print counterparts and offers a glimpse into the exciting possibilities of digital journalism.

-PC Magazine differs somewhat from Slate or Salon in that it can trace its origins to a print publication.
-First published in 1982, the computer magazine published hard-copy issues for more than 15 years before announcing in 2008 that it would cease its print edition in January 2009.
+PC Mag differs somewhat from Slate or Salon in that it can trace its origins to a print publication.
+First published in 1982, the computer magazine published hard-copy issues for more than 15 years as PC Magazine before announcing in 2008 that it would cease its print edition in January 2009.
 In an open letter to its readers, PC Magazine discussed the transition:

 Though it sounds fitting that a computer-focused publication transitioned to one of the first print magazines to move to an entirely online form, it cited financial reasons rather than creative ones.
 In describing the decision, Jason Young, chief executive of Ziff Davis Media, said, “The viability for us to continue to publish in print just isn’t there anymore (Clifford, 2008).”
-Unfortunately for the magazine industry, Young’s sentiment reflects a trend building for some time.
-Several other publications have followed in PC Magazine’s footsteps, making the move from print to online-only.
-Print publications such as Elle Girl and Teen People now publish exclusively on the Internet.
-As printing costs rise and advertising and subscription revenues decrease, more magazines will likely make a similar shift.
+Unfortunately for the magazine industry, Young’s sentiment reflects a trend that has been building for some time.
+Several other publications have followed in PC Mag’s footsteps, making the move from print to online-only.
+Print publications such as Jet and Computer World now publish exclusively online.
+As printing costs rise and advertising and subscription revenues decline, more magazines are likely to make a similar shift.

 Magazine-Like Websites